 Construction of water and wastewater treatment plants

-Water and waste water treatment are some of the main exhibition topics at IFAT, in keeping with the global significance and scope of the tasks to be tackled.
+Water treatment and wastewater treatment are among IFAT’s largest exhibition areas—fully in line with the global significance and the extent of the tasks to be solved.

-Water shortage is a global issue; we have a duty to find sustainable ways to handle this irreplaceable resource.
-Water treatment plants make a significant contribution to this, for example through clever operation methods and use of rainwater or pioneering desalination procedures.
+Water scarcity is a global issue.
+Hence, it is a must to use this irreplaceable resource sustainably.
+Water treatment plants make a considerable contribution here, for example by a clever use of operating water and rainwater or by pioneering desalination processes.

 At IFAT the exhibition sector construction of water and wastewater treatment plants will be presented in halls A1 to A3 and B2, which you can access via the West Entrance.